See below for our Workshop Leaders, Editors, and members of the Agents Panel.

 Heather Karpas has been at ICM Partners since 2012 building a list consisting of literary and commercial fiction, narrative nonfiction, memoir, lifestyle/health, and pop culture.
 She holds a degree in Psychology from Middlebury College in Vermont.

 Kristyn Keene has been at ICM Partners since 2006, building a list consisting of literary and commercial fiction, narrative nonfiction, memoir, young adult, and pop culture.
 She is a graduate of the Columbia Publishing Course and holds a degree in English and writing from the University of California at Santa Barbara.

-A partner at the Second Sight Literary Agency, Patrick Kennedy specializes in nonfiction and memoir projects.
+Patrick Kennedy, a partner at the Second Sight Literary Agency, specializes in nonfiction and memoir projects.
 He was trained at Johns Hopkins (Phi Beta Kappa BA 2008, Writing Seminars MFA 2010) and McGill University (English Research MA 2011), and began his career as an education journalist and university professor.
 Patrick’s Second Sight clients include experts in fitness, the performing arts, pet care, and international politics, as well as select authors in suspense, romance, and literary fiction.
 He is presently interested in signing memoir and autobiographical projects (all age levels) and instructional books (particularly cooking, career advice, and self-help).